1DSAG/UI5-Best-Practice/docs/Error Handling/bestpractices.markdown

 ## Consider the SAP Fiori Guidelines

-The SAP Fiori Guidelines consider error handling in several articles.
+The SAP Fiori Guidelines deal with error handling in several articles.
 The article [Error, Warning and Info Messages](https://sapui5.hana.ondemand.com/#/topic/62b1481d3e084cb49dd30956d183c6a0) serves as the basis.

-Above all, it is important to choose the right control: Error messages, warnings and information to be confirmed are displayed in a [Message Box](https://experience.sap.com/fiori-design-web/message-box/).
+An important first step is the selection of the right control: Error messages, warnings and information to be confirmed are displayed in a [Message Box](https://experience.sap.com/fiori-design-web/message-box/).
 Success messages should be displayed in an automatically disappearing [Message Toast](https://experience.sap.com/fiori-design-web/message-toast/).
 Don't display an error message in a message toast!

 If you need to display multiple messages, use a [Message View](https://experience.sap.com/fiori-design-web/message-view/).

-Message boxes and message views can be a stumbling block when it comes to setting the correct content density class.
-When calling a message box, the content density class must always be transferred.
+Make sure that message boxes and messages views use the correct content density class.
+When calling a message box, the style class must always be transferred.
 If this does not happen, the controls in the view and in the message box may be in different style classes, which does not look very professional.

 ## Send application-related messages from the frontend and technical or business messages from the backend